jacksonkvandyke/BankBalanceTracker/README.md

 NOTE 1: The microservice stores a local CSV file which is edited and sent back to the user.
-NOTE 2: The microservice will continue to run in the background until stopped allowing the user to send as many request as desired to the service
+NOTE 2: The microservice will continue to run in the background until stopped allowing the user to send as many request as desired to the service.
+NOTE 3: I included a screenshot of the README since github does weird things with text wrapping.